Inducted: 1997

 Maccabiah “Pre

-Camp Program”in 1985 at Rutgers University; and four years later, with
+Camp Program" in 1985 at Rutgers University; where four years later, initiated an expanded version of Jewish-Israel orientation

 for all American athletes that has become a staple of the Maccabiah “experience”.

-Sherman co-founded the North American Maccabi
+Alan Sherman conceived and founded the North American

 Youth Games (for athletes 16-and-under) that

-made its debut in 1982.
+athletes.
 The event currently registers

 more than 6,000